longturn/freeciv21/docs/General/Manuals/client-manual.rst

 -------------------

-When you click on the :guilabel:`Start Scenario Game` button, a dialog box will appear as in :numref:`Scenarios Dialog` below.
+When you click on the :guilabel:`Start Scenario Game` button, a dialog box will appear as in :numref:`Scenarios dialog` below.
 You can click on a scenario to select it and see information about the selected scenario on the panel to the right side.
 When you have found the scenario you want to run, click on the :guilabel:`Load Scenario` button.
-This will bring up the new game dialog as shown in :numref:`Start New Game Dialog` above.
+This will bring up the new game dialog as shown in :numref:`Start New Game dialog` above.
 When ready, click :guilabel:`Start` to begin the scenario game.

-.. _Scenarios Dialog:
+.. .. _Scenarios dialog:
 .. figure:: ../../_static/images/gui-elements/scenarios.png
     :scale: 65%
     :align: center
-    :alt: Freeciv21 Scenarios Dialog
+    :alt: Freeciv21 Scenarios dialog
     :figclass: align-center

-    Scenarios Dialog
+    Scenarios dialog

 ..
 Tip:: If you are new to Freeciv21, the ``tutorial`` scenario will walk you through about 100 turns worth